panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/v-model-number-vbeifz?file=/src/App.vue)

-When you introduce `'345'` into the input, then the `number` ref becomes `345` (a number).
-Parsing of the number happens automatically.
+When you introduce `'345'` into the input, then `number` ref becomes `345` (a number).
+Value parsing happens automatically.

 But if you introduce a non-numeric value into the input, like `'abc'`, then `number` ref is assigned with the same value `'abc'`.

-`v-model.number="number"` assigns to `number` a real number if the user introduced a value that can be parsed to a number.
-In other cases, if the introduced value is not numeric, `number` ref is just assigned to a string.

 ### 5.3 lazy

-By default, `v-model` uses [input](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event) event to determine when to update the bound ref.
-But using the modifier `v-model.lazy` you can change the event to be [change](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event).
+By default, `v-model` uses ["input"](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event) event to determine when to update the bound ref.
+But using the modifier `v-model.lazy` you can alter the event to be ["change"](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event) event.

 What's the main difference between `input` and `change` events?

-`input` is triggered every time you keypress into the input field.
+`input` is triggered every time you keypress in the input field.

-`change`, however, is triggered only when you take the focus from the input field.
-Typing properly into the input field does not trigger `change`.
+`change`, however, is triggered *only* when you take the focus from the input field.
+Typing into the input field does not trigger `change`.

+The following example uses lazy binding:

 ```vue {6}
 <script setup>